 Remark: All such historical remarks found in books or lectures by nonhistorians should be regarded with skepticism.
 For one thing, Greek geometry extended from Thales (c.
-600 BC) to Hypatia and Proclus (after $400~\mathrm{AD}) - 1000~\mathrm{years}$ .
+600 BC) to Hypatia and Proclus (after 400 AD) - 1000 years.
 So saying "The Greeks believed . . . " is like saying "The French believed . . . " without specifying whether you're talking about Charlemagne or Marie Curie.

 Measurement Theorem 4.3 (too long to copy, p.
 170) describes the success of this program.
-The theorem assumed the Archimedes axiom; Dedekind's (stronger) is needed for two parts, the existence of lengths and angles corresponding to each real number.
+The theorem assumed the Archimedes axiom; Dedekind's (stronger) is needed for two parts, the existence of lengths and angles corresponding to each real number in the appropriate range (e.g., lengths must be positive).

-Complementary angles can now be defined in the usual way.
-(Why are Props.
-3.19 and 3.20 not enough?
+Complementary angles can now be defined in the usual way, as angles that sum to 90°.
+(Actually, it could have been done earlier, using Props.
+3.19 and 3.20 and Euclid IV.
 See Ex.
 33(a).)